Toetsang/Home/README.md

 # Home
-this is my protfolio page
+this is my protfolio page.
+It's been 3 months i am learning coding.
+I must say i like it!